mugishaisaie/NODE-JS/JWT-project/README.md

 - in Express any function/middleware with four parameters is an error handling middleware

-- in class instanceOf checks if error is one of your custom error  if so the middleware send response
+- in class" **instanceOf** checks if error is one of your custom error  if so the middleware send response